QCFD-Lab/qlbm/docs/source/code/cqlbm_comps.rst

 in an amplitude-based encoding of the quantum state.
 This happens in several distinct steps:

 #.
-Initial conditions prepare encode the starting state of the probability distribution function.
+Initial conditions prepare the starting state of the probability distribution function.
 #. :ref:`cqlbm_streaming` circuits increment or decrement the position of particles in physical space through QFT-based streaming.
 #. :ref:`cqlbm_reflection` circuits apply boundary conditions that affect particles that come in contact with solid obstacles.
 Reflection places those particles back in the appropriate position of the fluid domain.
 #.
 Measurement operations extract information out of the quantum state, which can later be post-processed classically.